websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

     </init-param>
     ```

 1. In `$CATALINA_HOME/conf/web.xml`, specify whether the application server should look for extra metadata, such as annotations in the application's JARs and classes.
 Setting `web-app` element's attribute `metadata-complete="true"` tells the application server there's no extra metadata.
-This configuration improves application server startup performance.
+The application server starts faster with this setting.
 The default is to check for extra metadata.

-1. If using Unix, Linux, or Mac OS, make the shell scripts in your `$CATALINA_HOME/bin` and `$CATALINA_BASE/bin` folders executable by running this command in each folder:
+1. If you're using Unix, Linux, or Mac OS, make the shell scripts in your `$CATALINA_HOME/bin` and `$CATALINA_BASE/bin` folders executable by running this command in each folder:

     ```bash
     chmod a+x *.sh